Increase In Mobile Live Streaming

 We cant help but feel that this feature is so good, 2015 will see a plethora of other bookmakers all implementing the same principle.
 It’s easily one of our most favourite additions over the last 12 months, although for non-iOS users, it’s obviously totally redundant.

-The inclusion of this feature just once again adds to the depth of both sites and bet365 especially, are starting to really pull away from their competitors in terms of overall depth.
+The inclusion of this feature just once again adds to the depth of both sites are starting to really pull away from their competitors in terms of overall depth.
 With both companies offering this product, we’d highly expect the likes of BetVictor, Sky Bet and William Hill to follow suit in 2015.

 Google Glass and Apple Watch are the next two things to really take the technology industry by storm.
 Boy’s toys in every single way, the anticipation for the two products has been huge and in 2014 we finally got to see what the final consumer product looked and worked like.